Gurobi/gurobi-optimods/docs/source/mods/mwis.rst

         \end{align}

-**Maximum weighted clique**: Given an undirected graph :math:`G = (V, E, w)`, finding the maximum weighted clique of graph :math:`G` is equivalent tp finding the maximum weighted independent set of its complement graph :math:`G^{\prime} = (V, E^{\prime}, w)` where
+**Maximum weighted clique**: Given an undirected graph :math:`G = (V, E, w)`, finding the maximum weighted clique of graph :math:`G` is equivalent to finding the maximum weighted independent set of its complement graph :math:`G^{\prime} = (V, E^{\prime}, w)` where